 The four phases of Atkins summarised from atkins.com:

 1) The induction phase of the programme starts by cutting carbs almost completely from your daily diet.
-In fact, you are encouraged to only eat 20g of net carbs a day – compared to the government guidelines of 230g.
+In fact, you are encouraged to only eat 20g of net carbs a day – compared to the government guidelines (Reference Intake) of 260g.

 The aim here is to get your body to rely primarily on fats for energy.
 Followers will lose the majority of weight in this phase and eat this way for at least two weeks.